The Early History of Cochlear Implants and MED-EL

 Groundbreaking Hearing Technology

 Just like modern cochlear implants, the first cochlear implant had two primary parts: an external processor that turned sound into electrical signals and an internal implant that sent information to the brain.
-The implant itself had two sections: a computer that received information from the external processor, and an electrode array that is put into the ear.
+The implant itself had two sections: a computer that received information from the external processor and an electrode array that is put into the ear.

 Its computer chip worked with a long electrode array that provided electrical stimulation to many different parts of the cochlea.
-This was done because early research showed that where the stimulation happened would change the perceived pitch of the sound, just like what happens in a piano: press keys that are far apart and they will sound very different.
+This was done because early research showed that where the stimulation happened would change the perceived pitch of the sound, just like what happens on a piano: press keys that are far apart and they will sound very different.

 Understanding Speech With a Cochlear Implant